 - 6 crawfish precooked, shell on

-- 4 oz smoked Norwegian salmon slices Or similar smoked salmon
+- 4 ounces smoked Norwegian salmon slices or similar smoked salmon

 - 1 tin fish roe